therealdede/tonepi/README.md

 python3 -m venv venv
 source venv/bin/activate
 ```
-- Make sure we have all of the packages that we need
+- *!!Temporarily Kinda Broken!!*    Make sure we have all of the packages that we need.

 ```bash
 sudo apt-get update